 Reasons for Procedure

-In rare cases, larger polyps can cause troublesome symptoms, such as rectal bleeding, abdominal pain, and bowel irregularities.
-A polyp removal will relieve these symptoms.
+Rarely, larger polyps can cause rectal bleeding, belly pain, and bowel problems.
+A polyp removal will ease these symptoms.

 What to Expect